ChiaXinLiang/djangoFlex/README.md

 ## 🤝 Contributing

-Got ideas?
-We love ideas!
-Here's how to share them:

-1. Fork it
-2. Branch it
-3. Code it
-4. Commit it
-5. Push it
-6. Pull request it
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📜 License

 This project is licensed under the Apache License 2.0.
-Check out the [LICENSE](LICENSE) file for the legal mumbo jumbo.
+See the [LICENSE](LICENSE) file for details.

-Now go forth and build something awesome with djangoFlex! 🚀✨
+Happy coding with djangoFlex! 🚀✨